 The Board of Directors of the District has the statutory authority to levy and collect an annual ad valorem tax for maintenance of the District's improvements, if such maintenance tax is authorized by vote of the District's electors.
-On May 8, 2010, the Board was authorized to levy such a maintenance tax in an amount not to exceed \$1.00 per \$100 of assessed valuation.
-For the 2021 tax year, the Board has levied a maintenance tax in the amount of \$0.3886 per \$100 assessed valuation.
-Such tax is in addition to taxes which the District is authorized to levy for paying principal and interest on the District's bonds.
+On November 6, 2007, the Board was authorized to levy such a maintenance tax in an amount not to exceed \$1.00 per \$100 of assessed valuation.
+For the 2022 tax year, the Board has levied a maintenance tax in the amount of \$0.0739 per \$100 assessed valuation.
+Such tax is in addition to taxes which the District is authorized to levy for paying principal and interest on the District's bonds and the Contract Tax.